Learn About Internships at Equinor, Formerly Known as Statoil

 A Field Engineer is responsible for taking readings in the field during the drilling process and evaluates the site to make sure drilling is done properly and efficiently.
 Field engineers can make between $63,000 and $80,000 annually.
 The position requires at least a bachelor degree in either engineering or science

-A fully integrated petroleum company, Statoil ASA is a Norwegian multinational oil and gas company headquartered in Stavanger, Norway.
-Statoil is ranked 36th in the world by revenue and is the world's eleventh largest oil and gas company and the twenty-sixth largest company, regardless of industry, by profit in the world.
+A fully integrated petroleum company, Equinor is a Norwegian multinational oil and gas company headquartered in Stavanger, Norway.
+Formerly known as Statoil, Equinor is ranked 36th in the world by revenue and is the world's eleventh largest oil and gas company and the twenty-sixth largest company, regardless of industry, by profit in the world.
 The company has about 20,000 employees.
-Statoil is the largest operator on the Norwegian continental shelf, with 60% of the total production.
-Statoil operates oil and gas fields in Australia, Algeria, Angola, Azerbaijan, Brazil, Canada, China, Libya, Nigeria, Russia, the United States, and Venezuela and is listed on the stock exchanges, New York Stock Exchange and Oslo.
+Equinor is the largest operator on the Norwegian continental shelf, with 60% of the total production.
+Equinor operates oil and gas fields in Australia, Algeria, Angola, Azerbaijan, Brazil, Canada, China, Libya, Nigeria, Russia, the United States, and Venezuela and is listed on the stock exchanges, New York Stock Exchange and Oslo.

 There are specific skill requirements for each internship discipline but minimum requirements are:

-- Must have completed 2 years toward your degree before commencing the internship
+- Must have completed two years toward your degree before commencing the internship

 - Applicants must have a minimum 3.0 GPA